 His most expensive cuvée has just been awarded a prestigious Gold Medal by Decanter magazine.

-A mixed case contains 4 bottles of each of the three wines –
+A mixed case contains 6 bottles of each of these wines –

 The blend of Les Amandiers differs with 50% Merlot, 30% Syrah and 20% Grenache, which is aged in 2-year old oak barrels for 12 months.
 There are hints of the cigar box on the nose, and this leads into a suppler, more concentrated wine with blackberry flavours and subtle hints of woodsmoke.
 It finishes long with a hint of liquorice.
 A more complex wine it will go beautifully with lamb or beef.